tripleaceme/SQL-Note/README.md

         - CREATE, ALTER, DROP, RENAME,TRUNCATE
     - SQL Data Statements: Deals with the data stored in the table of a database
         - SELECT, UPDATE, DELETE, TRUNCATE, INSERT, GRANT, REVOKE, COMMIT, ROLLBACK

+- Download the database used in the note<a href='https://dev.mysql.com/doc/index-other.html'> here</a>

+#### I hope that when you finish this note and worked through all of the examples, you will be well on your way to becoming a seasoned SQL practitioner.